Topaz Anime Upscaling Review (2026): Gaia Model vs UniFab Kairo Tested

 • CPU: AMD Ryzen 7 5700G with Radeon Graphics

-Test Footage: A 1 minute 59 second anime source video at 30fps and 720×720 resolution, with slightly blurry details such as character outlines and clothing folds, and minor edge aliasing.
+A 1 minute 59 second anime source video at 30fps and 720×720 resolution, with slightly blurry details such as character outlines and clothing folds, and minor edge aliasing.

-Processing Target: Upscale the footage to 3840×2160 (4K) resolution.
+Upscale the anime footage to 3840×2160 (4K) resolution.

-Topaz Anime Upscaling Effect Analysis
+Topaz Anime Upscale Effect Analysis

 When processing the 720×720 anime source to 4K on our RTX 4070 rig, Topaz Gaia delivered a mixed performance that aligns with our earlier observations.